Table of Contents

 |Color Book Insert

-A cross-industry compendium of 147 mini-case studies in predictive analytics, divided by vertical:
+A cross-industry compendium of 182 mini-case studies in predictive analytics, divided into these industry groups:

 What form of risk has the perfect disguise?
 How does prediction transform risk to opportunity?
 What should all businesses learn from insurance companies?
 Why does machine learning require art in addition to science?
 What kind of predictive model can be understood by everyone?
 How can we confidently trust a machine's predictions?
 Why couldn't prediction prevent the global financial crisis?